Heterod0x/oto-open-full-duplex-spontaneous-conversation-datasets/README.md

 - When opening a new Issue or Discussion, briefly state background, purpose, and expected impact.
 - Keep PRs minimal and link them to related discussions or issues.
 - English or Japanese contributions are both welcome.

+### About OTO (for Hugging Face Organization Card)
+OTO is a project focused on end‑to‑end, full‑duplex conversational AI and large‑scale spontaneous dialogue datasets.
+We explore speech processing across overlapping talk, backchannels, interruptions, and collaborative repair—phenomena essential to human‑like interaction.
+Our work emphasizes:
+- privacy‑first data collection and release policies,
+- reproducible evaluation and metadata specs,
+- open community discussions to shape standards and best practices.

+We build on modern deep learning tooling and follow rigorous data processing, feature design, and recipe‑driven workflows to enable comprehensive experimentation in full‑duplex conversation research.
+If you are interested in contributing datasets, evaluation ideas, or tooling, please join the discussions.

 ### License
 Licensing for discussions and design docs is being finalized.
 Dataset releases may carry source‑specific terms.
 Once decided, this README and LICENSE will be updated.